helland/Webscraper-and-book-analysis/webscraper_gutenberg/readme.md

 ##### Performance improvements:

 Either (or both) make it possible to populate the book objects holding all the information taken from the database on startup or create a button that will populate them at a time of the user's choosing.
 Right now the script will connect to the database and fill out the book object only when they are first used for an analysis, significantly slowing down the first analysis said book is used for (after which, due to lazy caching and how the book object is stored, any future analysis will no longer suffer this extra startup runtime).
 It also requires the code to connect multiple times to the database.
 If there was a button to "populate all now" (or do everything on startup), getting this information from the database could be sped up by doing it all in one connection.

+Set user_pure=False.
+When use_pure is set to True, the database connection uses pure python code, which is slower than the alternative, which would use a C Extension that uses the MySQL C client library.
+This was set to True due to a non-functional C extension, but with the extension installed properly, it would make the database connections faster and improve the application's performance whenever it connects to the database.

 ## License
 	public domain